gauravshresthaofficial/VanillaJsonAuth/readme.md

 ### Profile Page

-- The user will be able to edit the user information.
+- The user will be able to edit/update the user information.

 ## Dependencies